zitadel/zitadel/docs/docs/quickstarts/go.md

 You have successfully used the ZITADEL Go SDK to call the management API!

-If you encountered an error (e.g. `code = PermissionDenied desc = No matching permissions found`), ensure your service user has the required permissions by assigning the `ORG_OWNER` or `ORG_OWNER_VIEWER` role. and check the mentioned [guides](#prerequisites) at the start of this guide.
+If you encountered an error (e.g. `code = PermissionDenied desc = No matching permissions found`), ensure your service user has the required permissions by assigning the `ORG_OWNER` or `ORG_OWNER_VIEWER` role and check the mentioned [guides](#prerequisites) at the beginning.

-If your run into any other problem, don't hesitate to contact us or raise an issue in the [SDK](https://github.com/caos/zitadel-go/issues) or on [ZITADEL](https://github.com/caos/zitadel/issues).
+If you've run into any other problem, don't hesitate to contact us or raise an issue on [ZITADEL](https://github.com/caos/zitadel/issues) or in the [SDK](https://github.com/caos/zitadel-go/issues).

 ### Whats next?